 In 1960, $200.000 were raised in a "new building' fund.
 The land was purchased in 1961 at Yancey Park on Madison Terrace.
 The ground-breaking ceremony was held in August with around 250 supporters.
 On September 1, 1962, the new building was completed, dedicated, and opened.
 The H.O.
 Davis building (now the Children's Center Annex) was modeled to increase the scope of the Pre-Vocational Training program.
 The Montgomery Spastic Children's School was then renamed to be the Children's Center of Montgomery to represent the work done for all types of handicapped children.

-Today, 62 years later, the Children's Center School, still located on Madison Terrace, provides services for severely disabled students in Montgomery County, Alabama.
+Today, the Children's Center School, still located on Madison Terrace, provides services for severely disabled students in Montgomery County, Alabama.
 It is a very unique school, serving students in grades K-12.
 Most of the students are multiply disabled, non-verbal and in wheelchairs.
 Other disabilities represented are severe mental retardation, autism and traumatic brain injury.
 Medical fragility is an issue that must be addressed each day as teachers and staff work with students.
 Communication, mobility and motor skills, self-help skills and pre-vocational skills are major components of instruction at Children's Center.

 The Montgomery Public Schools preschool department, the adaptive physical education teachers, and the physical and occupational therapists are all based at the Children's Center.
 Children's Center also has 6 full-time nurses on staff, providing daily care for gastronomy tube feedings, suctioning, administration of daily medication, care of tracheotomies and colonostomies, as well as managing personalized health plans for seizures and various other medical conditions.